-Recently, Google announced a new algorithm designed to evaluate a website based on user experience.
+In November 2020, Google announced a new algorithm designed to evaluate a website based on user experience.
 The pages are going to be assessed using a set of metrics termed Core Web Vitals.
-This new ranking factor, which is due to go live sometime in 2021, is called Google Page experience.
-Our SEO team in Perth helps you to understand what this new ranking factor is and how to prepare for it.
+This new ranking factor is called Google Page experience and has started to roll out in June 2021 and will be completed by August 2021.
+Our SEO team in Perth helps you understand what this new ranking factor is and how to prepare for it.

 What is Page experience?

 Page experience is a set of metrics that evaluate a user’s experience while interacting with a specific web page.
 It uses Core Web Vitals, which measures the user experience for page loading, interactivity, and visual stability.
 It also includes several existing search factors as mobile-friendliness, HTTPS ranking, safe browsing, and intrusive interstitial guidelines.

 Google says, “Great page experiences enable people to get more done and engage more deeply; in contrast, a bad page experience could stand in the way of a person being able to find the valuable information on a page.”

 This means it’s time to create pages with great content and also which are user friendly.
 Content is still the king, so bad content with a good page experience will not get you in the top rankings.
 But, when there are pages with similar content, page experience will decide the rankings.
 The Core Web Vitals will join the existing factors that Google uses to evaluate when generating SERPs.

 The new Core Web Vitals consist of real-world, user-centred metrics that measure different aspects of the user experience when they visit your page.
 For now, it mainly focuses on three aspects – Loading, Interactivity and Visual stability of the page.
 More focal points may be added later in the future.